 1. Contemporary Resort Holiday Decorations

 Disney’s Contemporary Resort kept up its annual tradition of setting up a themed gingerbread house right behind the Fantasia shop in the monorail courtyard.
 While not hard to find if you walk around a bit it’s easy to miss if you’re not looking for it.
 Next to the display you’ll find a sign withe fun facts and how many hidden mickeys you can hunt for.
 Tip: The hidden mickeys on all the holiday decorations seem to be tiny gold mickey head stickers or actually carved into the gingerbread.
 You’ll also find a small station where you can purchase little gingerbread snacks and other treats to hold you over until your next stop.

-Animal Kingdom Lodge Jambo House
+7. Animal Kingdom Lodge Jambo House

 Definitely one of our favorite resorts, Animal Kingdom Lodge dresses up for the holidays like nothing you’ve seen.
 The large tree, decorated with handicrafts, and animal images is able to be admired while making ornament crafts in the lounge and listening to seasonal music.
 If you venture down to Kidani Village you’ll see the smaller tree featured at the top of this post, and get the chance to hear carolers in the evenings in the lobby.
 This resort is such a great escape from the park crowds and seeing it decorated to the nines was a nice treat.
 Tip: If you venture to the 5th floor you can get access to the bridge and a better view of the tree.

+While these resorts are definitely favorites of ours for decorations, you can also catch decorations at practically all the resorts.
 Whether you’re trying to pack in all the things or just have a fun filled family Christmas at Disney, we definitely recommend taking a tiny break to see some of the resorts we share here.
 The downtime will probably be much needed.
 Enjoy!